-- You are responsible for keeping accurate track of the hours you work at the Writing Center.
-Billable hours include time spent at your scheduled hours (whether or not a student signs up), writing WC-related emails, working at workshops or classroom introductions, mentoring, attending WC meetings, and reviewing WC-related notes/student assignments/handouts/reference books. - Be sure you've not only logged these hours in Paperless Payroll by the bi-monthly noon deadline, but also that you have hit the "Submit for Approval" button.
+You are responsible for keeping accurate track of the hours you work at the Writing Center.
+Billable hours include time spent in tutoring sessions and writing conference reports; brief periods (up to 30 minutes) in between sessions, writing WC-related emails, working at workshops or classroom introductions, mentoring, attending WC meetings, and reviewing WC-related notes/student assignments/handouts/reference books.

+Be sure you've not only logged these hours in Paperless Payroll by the semimonthly noon deadline, but also that you have hit the "Submit for Approval" button.
 (If you miss the deadline, you will need to contact me.)

-Whenever you get your paycheck, be sure it matches up with the hours you logged. - Rules on UP student employment (starting summer 2012) limit you to three active campus jobs max., \$8,000 total earning limit (July 1-June 30), and a requirement to take a 30 minute break if working 6 consecutive hours or more (including multiple jobs) and have that break reflected on your timesheet(s). - Enter time in 15 minute increments, using the 7/8 rounding rule to round time appropriately (7 minutes worked should be rounded down while 8 minutes worked should be rounded up).
-Wage rates are \$9.25/hr. during your first year and goes up from there. - Payday is the 10th and 25th of the month.
+Whenever you get your paycheck, be sure it matches up with the hours you logged.

+Rules on UP student employment limit you to three active campus jobs, no more than 8 hours per day or 20 hours per week.
+Student workers have a \$9,000 total earning limit (July 1-June 30), and a requirement to take a 30 minute break if working 6 consecutive hours or more (including multiple jobs) and have that break reflected on your timesheet(s).

+Enter time in 15 minute increments, using the 7/8 rounding rule to round time appropriately (7 minutes worked should be rounded down while 8 minutes worked should be rounded up).

+Student wage rates are \$12/hr.

+Payday is the 10th and 25th of the month.